zealousweb/abandoned-contact-form-7/readme.txt

 3. This is option of email to sent single user entry on action button.

 == Changelog ==

+= 1.6 =
+* Add - Here you can select specific field to include in tracking data.

 = 1.5 =
 * Fixed - Solved Javascript issue